gauri-dadhich/Personal-Management-System/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open say-ur-day.netlify.app to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

 ### `npm test`